 Imagine selling tickets on a bus tour where you don’t have the stops mapped out yet.
 You may be able to persuade people on board, but they’re going to lose interest if you have to pull up every mile to figure out where to take them next.
 Once you know where you want to take your customers, you need to make sure you can persuade them to get on the bus in the first place.
 This is where content comes in, and will be an essential aspect of enticing your audience to get on your bus.

 Begin to make a list of the reasons why you want to invest in marketing automation.
 This is more than just why you think you need MA.
 There are endless statistics showing the benefits of marketing automation software, such as how it can help you work more efficiently by saving resource, increasing lead conversions and engaging your audience.

-The question here is more ‘what do you need marketing automation to do?’
+‘What do I need marketing automation to do?’

 - You will have a list of tasks you need marketing automation to accomplish.
-This will help you select a specific program.
+This will help you select a specific programme.

 - You will have a map of how you want to guide prospects through your sales cycle.

 - You will save time in the long run by rethinking processes from the beginning.

 You need to make sure you’re not using marketing automation alone, and you’re using a content plan to continually grow the top of your funnel alongside it.

 Marketing automation is about reaching the right people at the right time to create solid and more invested leads.
 There’s no use in reaching these people if you have nothing to give them.
 Content is essential to achieving this goal.
 If you can’t draw people to the top of your sales funnel, then why would they engage with your company further into their buying process?